modular/modular/KGEN/docs/public/programming-manual.md

     use_something_big(big, big)
 ```

-Because the default argument convention is borrowed, we get very simple and
+Because the default argument convention is borrowed, we get simple and
-logical code which does the right thing by default: for example, we don't want
+logical code that does the right thing by default: for example, we don't want
-to copy or move all of SomethingBig just to invoke the "`print_id`" method, or
+to copy or move all of `SomethingBig` just to invoke the "`print_id`" method, or
 when calling `use_something_big`.

-The borrowed convention is similar and has precedent to other languages.
+The borrowed convention is similar and has precedent in other languages.
 For
 example, the borrowed argument convention is similar in some ways to passing an
 argument by "`const&`" in C++.
-This avoids a copy of the value, and disables
+This avoids a copy of the value and disables
 mutability in the callee.
 The borrowed convention differs from "`const&`" in
 C++ in two important ways though: